April and May 2013

 Katherine Govier has authored 8 novels and 3 short story collections.
 Her current novel is set in the coal mining town of Canmore, Alberta.
 She has been a visiting lecturer in both Creative Writing and Magazine Journalism at York University, Ryerson Polytechnical University and The University of Leeds, England.

 Justen Ahren is founder and co-director of the Martha’s Vineyard Writers Residency.
-His work has appeared in Borderlands and Fulcrum.
-A graduate of Emerson College, Mr. Ahren’s first collection of poetry, Gone will be published in the fall of 2010.
+His work has appeared in Borderlands and Fulcrum, BorderSenses and Comstock Review among others.
+A graduate of Emerson College, Mr. Ahren’s first collection of poetry, A Strange Catechism was published in 2013.